RickMcConney/toGcode/README.md

 ### Running the Application
 1. Clone or download the repository
-2. Open `index.html` in a web browser, or
-3. Serve the directory with a local HTTP server:
+2. Serve the directory with a local HTTP server:
    ```bash
    # Python 3
    python -m http.server 8000